backstage/backstage/docs/features/software-catalog/well-known-annotations.md

 This annotation allows to fetch an API definition from another location, instead of wrapping the API definition inside the definition field.
-This allows to easitly consume existing API definition.
+This allows to easily consume existing API definition.
 The definition is fetched during ingestion by a processor and included in the entity.
 It is updated on every refresh.
 The annotation contains a location reference string that contains the location processor type and the target.